-I am a Postdoctoral Research Fellow funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) in the Department of English at University of British Columbia, Vancouver (on Unceded Musqueam Territory).
+I am currently a Banting Postdoctoral Fellow, funded by the Government of Canada, in the Department of Language and Literature at University of Waterloo.
 I completed my PhD in English and Film Studies at University of Alberta in 2014, where I held the Vanier Canada Scholarship and was awarded a Governor General’s Academic Gold Medal of Canada.
-I have also served as a Visiting Research Fellow in the Moore Institute at National University of Ireland, Galway (2015), the Institute for Advanced Studies in the Humanities (in the Environmental Humanities) at the University of Edinburgh (2015), the School of Irish Studies at Concordia University in Montréal (2016), and the Centre for Environmental Humanities at Trinity College Dublin (2017).
+I have served as a SSHRC Postdoctoral Fellow at University of British Columbia, as well as a Visiting Research Fellow in the Moore Institute at National University of Ireland, Galway (2015), the Institute for Advanced Studies in the Humanities (in the Environmental Humanities) at the University of Edinburgh (2015), the School of Irish Studies at Concordia University in Montréal (2016), and the Centre for Environmental Humanities at Trinity College Dublin (2017).

-Current and future projects include an edited collection on literary food studies titled Gastro-modernism: Food, Literature, Culture (under review), an edited collection on climate fiction, and a book about fear related to energy and environmental futures in 20th- and 21st-Century literature and media culture.
+Current and future projects include an edited collection on literary food studies titled Gastro-modernism: Food, Literature, Culture (Clemson UP, forthcoming 2018), an edited collection on climate fiction, and a book about fear related to energy and environmental futures in 20th- and 21st-Century literature and media culture.
 See Publishing and Research for more on past and current work or go to my Academia.edu page for some downloadable essays.
 I can be contacted at Derek.Gladwin[at]ubc.ca.